pfptcommunity/pfptcommunity/README.md

 Excel note:

-- Download sheet and pop-in your API credentials
+- Download the xls sheet and pop-in your API credentials in the settings tab
+- Press Data / Refresh All
-- Use anonymous access for this Web content
+- When asked, select "Use anonymous access for this Web content"

 <br>